 A D-Day Prisoner

-Today, I received a selection of records and photographs belonging to a former PoW, Leutnant Bernhard Brockmeier.
+Today, I received a selection of records and photographs belonging to a former POW, Leutnant Bernhard Brockmeier.
 With today being the 72nd anniversary of the D-Day landings and knowing little about the contents of the records or Brockmeier’s wartime career, I was quite surprised at what I found.

 Seventy-two years ago today, on June 6, 1944, Lt.
 Brockmeier was among the thousands of German soldiers manning defenses along the Normandy coastline.
 The thirty-year old lieutenant was likely a member of the 716th Infantry Division stationed in the area around what would soon become the Canadian landing area, Juno Beach.